JetBrains/teamcity-documentation/topics/python.md

 </table>

 ## Python executable settings
+{id="pythonVersion" auxiliary-id="Python autodetection"}

 In this block of settings, you can choose a Python version to run.

-TeamCity can autodetect an installed 2.x or 3.x version, or you can enter a custom path to the Python executable.
+The Python runner automatically detects Python versions installed on a [build agent](build-agent.md).
+On Windows, it checks (1) the default install paths, (2) the system register, (3) the `PATH` variable.
+On Linux and macOS, it checks (1) the default install paths, (2) the `PATH` variable.

+The runner sets the first detected versions of Python 2.x and 3.x as the agent's configuration parameters.
+Alternatively, you can provide a path to any installed version manually.

 You can also specify arguments that will be passed to the interpreter in every Python run of this build step (for example, a custom environment tool run or reporting run).

 ## Environment tool settings
 {id="pythonEnvTool" auxiliary-id="Python environment tool settings"}